krishna5737/MastreeAssignment/README.md

 # P3: Climb Stairs:
     1. Pseudo code is written for the problem with proper explanation

-For any issue/doubt please wrote to author : krishna.5737@gmail.com
+For any issue/doubt please write to author : krishna.5737@gmail.com